awsdocs/aws-xray-developer-guide/doc-source/xray-daemon-beanstalk.md

 The version included on Elastic Beanstalk platforms might not be the latest version\.
 See the [Supported Platforms topic](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/concepts.platforms.html) to find out the version of the daemon that is available for your platform configuration\.

 Elastic Beanstalk does not provide the X\-Ray daemon on the Multicontainer Docker \(Amazon ECS\) platform\.
-The Scorekeep sample application shows how to use the X\-Ray daemon on Amazon ECS with Elastic Beanstalk\.
-See [Instrumenting Amazon ECS applications](scorekeep-ecs.md) for details\.

 ## Using the Elastic Beanstalk X\-Ray integration to run the X\-Ray daemon<a name="xray-daemon-beanstalk-option"></a>